 While it can be appealing to us to always kill the small stuff first, the “small stuff first” strategy doesn’t always lead us to the best outcome.
 If we always focus on the small stuff, we may never touch the big stuff.

-The big bug for my site is a severely bloated external library.
-Until I kill it, I’d be spending way more time per unit of work.
-Meanwhile, I’d be ignoring the biggest way to lower my site’s technical debt.
+Until I kill my site’s dependency on a severely bloated external library, I’d be ignoring the biggest way to lower my site’s technical debt.

-Focus on the big bugs.
+Focus on the Big Bugs.
 Don’t ignore the small ones, but especially don’t ignore the big ones.
-The goal is as much about the user’s perceived experience (the big changes) as it is about the overall picture (a string of small changes).
+The goal is as much about the user’s perceived experience (the big changes) as the overall picture (a string of small changes).

 Where to find Lighthouse